 - 1 Veg stock cube dissolved in 50 ml water

-- 1/4 Tsp Smoked paprika (Spanish Smoked Paprika the best)
+- 1/4 Tsp Smoked paprika (optional) Spanish Smoked Paprika the best

-The first step is to rinse and soak your soya protein mince.
+- The first step is to rinse and soak your soya protein mince in about a 1 to 2 cups of hot water.
 While it is soaking, you can get on with your veg prep and frying.

-You can if you wish continue to cook gently to develop your sauce more.
+- You can if you wish continue to cook gently to develop your sauce more.
 Or if you are starved and just in from work.
 Ensure the rice is on while you cook.
-So when the chilli is finished, just pop in bowl or heap onto a plate of rice and enjoy.
+So when the chilli is finished, just pop in bowl or heap onto a plate of rice and top it off with lots of tasty frills.